varemenos/load-tasks-gulp/README.md

 ]);
 ```

-As you notice there was no need to require() `gulp-sass` because it was automatically detected and loaded since it was declared in the package.json file
+As you see, there was no need to require() the `gulp-sass` package.
+That's because it was automatically detected and loaded by load-tasks-gulp since was declared in the package.json file.

 ## License